 In fact, the nearest major cities are a long way from Monument Valley, and the closest large airport is almost 200 miles to the south in Arizona, in the provincial city of Flagstaff.

-Las Vegas, Phoenix and Salt Lake City are all at least 6 hours’ drive in different directions from Monument Valley, but they are great places to start or end your trip, as you can easily pick up hire cars or campervans at the airports.
+Las Vegas, Phoenix, and Salt Lake City are all at least a 6 hour drive in different directions, but they are great places to start or end your trip, as you can easily pick up hire cars or campervans at the airports.

 There are a lot of great places to see in the area, and you can incorporate monumental destinations such as the Grand Canyon, Horseshoe Bend, and Antelope Canyon into your itinerary if you are traveling through Arizona.